Froot Loops: Mascot

 Toucan Sam has been the mascot of Froot Loops since its first appearance.
-Toucan Sam is a blue anthropomorphic toucan; the colors of his bill correspond to the three original Froot Loop colors.
+Toucan Sam is an anthropomorphic blue toucan; the colors of his bill correspond to the three original Froot Loop colors.
 He is portrayed as having an uncanny ability to smell Froot Loops from great distances and locates a concealed bowl of the cereal while intoning "Follow my nose!
 It always knows!
 The flavor of fruit!" or "Follow my nose!
 For the fruity taste that shows!"

 Toucan Sam was first voiced by voice actor Mel Blanc, with an American accent, and later by Maurice LaMarche, with a British accent.

 Varieties

 Kellogg's made several varieties of snack foods, including snack bags called Snack Ums.
 Snack Ums were similar to the cereal but larger.
 Their slogan was "Super-sized bites with deliciously intense natural fruit flavors" and "Flavor Bursting!"
 Froot Loops-branding by Kellogg's was also used with the Froot Loops cereal bar, and in 2021 Froot Loops Pop-Tarts.

 In 2017, a special Unicorn Froot Loops limited edition was released in the United Kingdom.

+In 2025, WK Kellogg introduced a chocolate-flavored version of the cereal called Cocoa Loops.